Fjällbacka offers picturesque scenery, brutal murders and old Hollywood glamour. This is a Swedish destination you certainly don’t want to miss.

 At Café Skafferiet, you will find a killer tapas plate and a fresh, delicious house white.
 Rumour has it that their fish soup is world-class as well, so this is something you should definitely try if you are into seafood.
 Anyway, this is the perfect place for people watching – and it is often less crowded than the before-mentioned Restaurant Bryggan (but you still get a brilliant sea view!).

 But how about breakfast food, Christina?
 Oh no need to worry, I have of course saved the best for last.
-During the summer months, there is only one thing to do: buy fresh shrimps from one of the boats in the Harbour and pick up newly-baked bread from the local supermarket.
+During the summer months, there is only one thing to do: buy fresh seafood from one of the local stores in the Harbour and pick up newly-baked bread from the supermarket.
 Find yourself a seat in the harbour or on the grass, and dig in!
 Unsure about how to eat shrimps Scandi-style?
 Read this article first.

 Spending the Night